urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Examples**

-Sample program that populates a new 32-bit integer with its bytes in reverse order (ie. changes the Endian of the integer).
+Sample program that populates a new 32-bit integer with its bytes in reverse order from the input value (ie. changes the Endian of the integer).
 ```fortran
 program demo_mvbits
 use,intrinsic :: iso_fortran_env,  only : int8, int16, int32, int64